mickfuzz/phd4/_posts/2021-06-14-abstract-and-concrete-frameworks.md

 ### Summary of section

 As discussed, there is an ongoing tension for teachers between giving learners the freedom to pursue their own concrete coding goals, and the need to bring their attention back to the learning goals and target knowledge of the curriculum.
 This tension could potentially be addressed by a technique promoted by NCCE - that of using observational techniques in the classroom to assess user progress.
 Quick read on observation - http://tiny.cc/observingstudents

 Techniques to help teacher observation and assessment of what student are completing are vital if we are be able to keep a track of some of the ways they solve problems as they apply knowledge in the concrete stage of their learning.

 In an ideal situation teachers are able to introduce concepts and then give student suitable tools, inspiration and to sustain their motivation as they solve real computing tasks.
 However this sets the bar high for many classrooms.
 While not all schools can provide this kind of motivation and support within an everyday computing classroom environment, many of them find ways of bringing the value project and design approaches to their students.
 I explore some of these tactics and associated benefits in more depth in the next section.

+LINK TO INCLUSIVE EDUCATION

+This chapter has explored the alignment of between inclusive approaches and concrete ways of approaching computing education.
+It has looked at the challenges and dangers of leading with abstract ideas.
+We can see the characteristics of UDL and the challenges that the principles pose for teachers looking to inclusive practice.
+We have also covered some of the well established and newly emerging pedagogical approaches to resolve some of these contradictions.

 LINK TO NEXT CHAPTER